 Lateral Plank Walk

 Start a lateral plank walk with a high plank position and your palms flat on the ground.
 Move towards your right by moving your right foot and right arm outwards and then, follow the same movement with your left foot and left arm.
 As you move, maintain your high plank position and complete one rep. Move towards one direction a couple of times and then move in the opposite direction a couple of times.
 Adding some side to side movement to the plank makes it more challenging.
 You can change up the lateral plank walk by doing it on your forearms.
 Doing the movement on the forearm can be hard on the elbows so it’s important to use a mat.
+A nice side benefit of this is that it gives your upper body a little workout too.

 If you’re interested in using a personal trainer to help you with your ab workouts from home please visit us at www.onthegofitnesspro.com to try a free personal training session.
 Check out our article on at-home workouts for biceps here